catid/never_forget/README.md

 This is training an S4 audio prediction model with 23,000 parameters using an audio dataset split into 3 parts.
 Sets of songs on the playlist are separate parts.
 The goal is to modify a normal model so that parts 0,1 (trained earlier) have lower loss after later training part 2 by introducing a weight regularization term based on the paper.
 So, can we still remember the songs we heard earlier?

 The scripts perform a hyperparameter sweep and results are presented as heatmaps below to draw conclusions about the efficacy of the proposed regularization term for very small models.
-For much larger or more complex models, the proposed regularization term be more or less effective.
+For much larger or more complex models, the proposed regularization term may be more or less effective.
 Scroll down for the results for small models.

 ## Setup